Bath, Somerset: District

-According to the 2011 census, Bath, together with North East Somerset, which includes areas around Bath as far as the Chew Valley, had a population of 176,015.
-Demography shows according to the same statistics, the district is overwhelmingly populated by people of a white background at 94.6% – significantly higher than the national average of 87.17%.
-Other ethnic groups in the district, in order of population size, are multiracial at 1.6%, Asian at 2.6% and black at 0.8% (the national averages are 1.98%, 6.92% and 3.01%, respectively).
+According to the 2021 census, Bath, together with North East Somerset, which includes areas around Bath as far as the Chew Valley, had a population of 193,400 (up 9.9% from 2011).

-The district is largely Christian at 56.5%, with no other religion reaching more than 0.7%.
-These figures generally compare with the national averages, though the non-religious, at 32.7%, are significantly more prevalent than the national 25.67%.
-83.9% of residents rated their health as good or very good, higher than the national level (81.40%).
-Nationally, 18% of people describe themselves as having a long-term illness; in Bath it is 16.10%.
+The district is largely non-religious and Christian at 47.9% and 42.2%, respectively, with no other religion reaching more than 1%.
+These figures generally compare with the national averages, though the non-religious, at 47.9%, are significantly more prevalent than the national 36.7%.
+84.5% of residents rated their health as good or very good, higher than the national level (81.7%).
+Nationally, 17.7% of people identified as being disabled; in Bath it is 16.2%.

+The table below compares the unitary authority district as a whole (including the city) and South West England and contrasts changes since the 2011 census.
+More detailed updated information, including figures specifically for the city of Bath, appear to be unavailable.

 City

-The 2011 census recorded a population of 94,782 for the Bath built-up area and 88,859 for the unparished area (the city), with the latter exactly corresponding to the boundaries of the parliament constituency.
+The 2011 census recorded a population of 94,782 for the Bath built-up area and 88,859 for the city, with the latter exactly corresponding to the boundaries of the parliament constituency.
 The Bath built-up area extends slightly beyond the boundaries of the city itself, taking in areas to the northeast such as Bathampton and Bathford.
 The 2001 census figure for the city was 83,992.
 By 2019, the population was estimated at 90,000.

 An inhabitant of Bath is known as a Bathonian.

-The table below compares the city (the unparished area) of Bath with the unitary authority district as a whole (including the city) and South West England.
+The table below compares the city of Bath with the unitary authority district as a whole (including the city) and South West England.